MTD2A/MTD2A/examples/README.md

 ### math_fade_LED.ino
-Two LEDs fading in and fading out using a linear function and a math potence function.
+Two LEDs fading in and fading out using a linear function and a math potence function. https://youtu.be/8TV6nOdXBno
+<br/>PWM curves

 # To do